State-mandated PFML

 Details

-Employee eligibility requirements: Any employee is eligible if they have worked for a covered employer and earned at least $2,500 in wages subject to premium during the person’s base period or alternative base period.
+Employee eligibility requirements: Any employee is eligible if they have worked for a covered employer and earned at least $2,500 in wages subject to premium during the person’s base period or alternate base period.
 Self-employed persons can elect coverage.
 An employee of a local government can also elect coverage where the local government has declined participation in the program.

 Reason for leave:

-• Bonding with the employee’s newborn or newly placed child within a year of the birth, adoption or foster care placement;
+• Bonding with the employee’s newborn or newly placed child within a year of the birth, adoption, or foster care placement;

 • Caring for a family member with a serious health condition;

-• Qualifying military exigency, and
+• Qualifying military exigency;

-Private plan option: Employers can apply for a private plan exemption if they have a plan that confers the same rights, protections and benefits provided to the employees under the state program and does not cost employees more that the premium charged through the state program.
+Private plan option: Employers can apply for a private plan exemption if they have a plan that confers the same rights, protections, and benefits provided to the employees under the state program and does not cost employees more than the premium charged through the state program.
 Employers with self-insured plans must post a bond with the state.
 If the employer’s private plan is fully insured, the policy must be issued by an insurer approved by the State’s Insurance Commissioner.

 What Voya offers:

-• Fully Insured options offered through Shelterpoint
+• Fully Insured options

 • Administrative Services Only Private Plans (only offered matching state equivalent plans — no enhancements)